Life Insurance with Irritable Bowel Syndrome (IBS).

 Can I qualify for life insurance if I have been diagnosed with Irritable Bowel Syndrome?

 Yes, individuals who have been diagnosed with Irritable Bowel Syndrome (IBS) can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, many may even be able to qualify for a no medical exam term life insurance policy at a Preferred rate!

 This is mainly because…

-At the end of the day, while it is true that IBS can cause someone to suffer from a lot of uncomfortable symptoms, there really aren’t all that many long-term complications associated with the disease that would make a life insurance company all that nervous.
+At the end of the day, while it is true that IBS can cause someone to suffer from a lot of uncomfortable symptoms, there aren’t all that many long-term complications associated with the disease that would make most of the best life insurance companies all that nervous.

 The problem is…

-That because Irritable Bowel Syndrome (IBS) can commonly be mistaken for or “lumped together” with many other types of gastrointestinal diseases, most life insurance companies are going to want to make sure that you have only been diagnosed with IBS and that you don’t suffer from a more “serious” pre-existing medical condition.
+That because Irritable Bowel Syndrome (IBS) can commonly be mistaken for or “lumped together” with many other types of gastrointestinal diseases.
+This is why most life insurance companies are going to want to make sure that you have only been diagnosed with IBS and that you don’t suffer from a more “serious” pre-existing medical condition.

 Why do life insurance companies care if I have been diagnosed with Irritable Bowel Syndrome?